Gardens of Mallorca

 Day 6 -

-After breakfast we check out of our hotel and transfer by coach to the airport for our early afternoon return flight to London.
+After breakfast, we transfer to Palma airport for our return flight to London.

 Tour dates & prices